danthegoodman1/QuiCKCRDB/ARCHITECTURE.md

 This is analogous to multiple FoundationDB clusters in QuiCK.

+## Caching the pointer index

+CockroachDB is notable more sensitive to hot spots than FoundationDB, particularly around reading.
+In order to solve this, inserting nodes may use a in-memory cache for p, the pointer index to Qc to see if the queue zone exists in the top-level queue.

+This is safe because Qc (and thus p) are lazily garbage collected, and newly ingested records generally would only push the vesting time further back.
+The rule of if Vesting(p) >> Vesting(x) then update Vesting(p) and Vesting(Qc).

 ## Hash token walking

 Like how QuiCK consumers walk multiple FoundationDB clusters, QuiCKCRDB consumers walk multiple hash tokens.
 Specifically, they walk them in order.
 If all nodes are started at the same time, this can introduce some initial increased contention.
 But over time they will spread out more evenly to cover the hash ring.